 Butyrospermum parkii is smooth in texture and does not liquefy at room temperatures; however, it will soften in your hands, making it easy to apply.
 Containing vitamins A and E, it has relatively high amounts of saturated fatty acids (like MCT oil) when compared to other plant-sourced lipids, such as grapeseed oil, olive oil and canola oil.

 The Food and Drug Administration includes shea nut oil on its list of direct food substances affirmed at Generally Recognized as Safe (GRAS).
 While it is more common in beauty products, shea butter is also found in a variety of confections and chocolate as a cocoa butter substitute.”

-Retaining the skin’s natural moisture content is a high priority if you want to reduce the visible signs of aging and Butyrospermum parkii is an excellent moisturizer.
+Retaining the skin’s natural moisture content is a high priority if you want to reduce the visible signs of aging, and shea butter is an excellent moisturizer.

 3. Moisturizes Both Scalp and Hair

 You can also use shea butter for hair and scalp conditions.
 When used topically, it helps to seal in moisture, conditioning the scalp, alleviating dandruff and providing overall protection from harsh climates — much like how coconut oil works for hair.

 Is shea butter or coconut oil better for your skin and hair?
 Both are excellent natural moisturizers and you can use either one on your skin, scalp or hair improve your health and appearance.

 Research suggests that the oleic acid in shea butter serves as an antioxidant and anti-inflammatory agent, while providing a layer of protective fatty acids that product your hair and scalp from damage.